SAP-samples/btp-dc-samples/docs/aicore/1_setupgenaihub/5_setup_apiclient.md

 2. In this example, there a 3 deployments from previous tutorials.

-    One of it is named "gpt-4".
+    One of them is named "gpt-4".
 Note down the "deploymentUrl":

     `"deploymentUrl": "https://api.ai.prod.eu-central-1.aws.ml.hana.ondemand.com/v2/inference/deployments/someid"`